oscar7845/codepath/README.md

 2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it? (recommended 200 - 400 words)

 [I didn't encounter any problems in particular.
 For the HTML and CSS part, I completed the instructions pretty quickly and without encountering issues.
 I feel pretty confident about HTML and CSS, since this semester I'm taking a Website Development class that focuses on both.
 I spent most of the remaining time with the coding of the JavaScript file, since I honestly studied it a few years ago and had to revise some of the concepts.
 The required functionalities were simple exercises so I didn't run into any problems.
 I only encountered some difficulties in the optional functionalities.
 Some of them, such as using more than 4 functional buttons and buttons use a pitch other than the ones in the tutorial, were fast tasks.
-On the other hand, the task that required to implement pictures took more time, since I had to review the JavaScript part.
+On the other hand, I was almost able to complete the task that required to implement pictures, but couldn't get to complete the final part.
 I also tried to solve the other remaining optional features, but I couldn't finish them as I was able to complete the initial part but somehow I couldn't get the result I was hoping for.
 Overall, it was a fun exercise and the instruction were concise and clear.]

 3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words)